-Identifying the difference between mollusks and arthropods is not so difficult if you pay careful attention to the anatomy of each.
-Phylum Mollusca and Phylum Arthropoda are two major vertebrate phyla that include the highest number of species’ diversity than any phyla in Animal Kingdom.
+Phylum Mollusca and Phylum Arthropoda are two major vertebrate phyla that include the highest number of species diversity than any phyla in the Animal Kingdom.
 Due to this huge diversity, people find difficult to classify them under the correct phyla.
-This article analyses the anatomy of each and identify the structural features that help to differentiate between mollusks and arthropods.
+Thus, this article analyses the anatomy of each and identifies the structural features, to help identify the difference between mollusks and arthropods.

 What are Mollusks?